-With the advent of an increasingly global work environment, teams are now able to work together, even without having physically met before.
-Virtual teams are difficult to manage due to the need to navigate many different types of distance, such as geographic, temporal, cultural and linguistic.
+With the advent of an increasingly global work environment, teams are now able to work together – even without having physically met before.
+Virtual teams are difficult to manage due to the need to navigate many different types of distance, such as geographic, time, cultural and linguistic.

 Every one of these dimensions affects team dynamics and, therefore, has an impact on effectiveness and performance as well.
 There are numerous problems associated with distance.

 In 1964, psychologist, Bruce Tuckman developed the Stages of Team Development model.
-The model explains how a team develops over time, which consists of 4 key stages, “forming, storming, norming and performing”.
+The model explains how a team develops over time, which consists of four key stages, “forming, storming, norming and performing”.
 Tuckman believes that all phases are both essential and inevitable for team growth.
-A virtual team will often struggle with these stages due to distance, however it the manager’s job to assist the team in adapting, in order to create a high-performing team.
+A virtual team will often struggle with these stages due to distance, however, it is the manager’s job to assist the team in adapting in order to create a high-performing team.

 Description of Stage: Team members get to know each other, exchange information about themselves and the task at hand, establish trust among group members and clarify group goals and expectations.

-Challenge to Virtual Teams: Fewer opportunities for informal work- and non-work-related conversations; risk of making erroneous stereotypes in the absence of complete information; trust is lower and more difficult to develop.
+Challenge to Virtual Teams: Fewer opportunities for informal work-related conversations and those that are not work related; risk of making erroneous stereotypes in the absence of complete information; trust is lower and more difficult to develop.

 Potential Solutions: Set specific times purely for teams to get to know each other over a shared video digital platform; ensure the project requirements are very clearly defined.